TobyCourtis/dumb-stats/README.md

 # Dumb Statistics App

-Web App to display dumb statistics with a live counter
+Web Application that displays 'dumb statistics' with live figures - hosted at [www.dumbstats.org](http://dumbstats.org/).

 ## How to run

-In development run 'npm start' to begin hosting in development mode
+In development run ``npm start`` to begin hosting in development mode.

+If running for the first time then an ``npm install`` is required prior to running.

 ## Production deployment

-'npm run build' will produce a build folder with the static production application inside, including the .htaccess file
+``npm run build`` will produce a build folder with the static production application inside, including the .htaccess file for deployment on an Apache Server.